Reviewing Primo Water (PRMW) and Its Rivals

 |2.43

-Primo Water currently has a consensus price target of $19.30, suggesting a potential upside of 35.82%.
-As a group, “Bottled & canned soft drinks” companies have a potential upside of 36.89%.
-Given Primo Water’s rivals higher possible upside, analysts plainly believe Primo Water has less favorable growth aspects than its rivals.
+Primo Water currently has a consensus price target of $19.30, indicating a potential upside of 35.72%.
+As a group, “Bottled & canned soft drinks” companies have a potential upside of 37.33%.
+Given Primo Water’s competitors higher probable upside, analysts plainly believe Primo Water has less favorable growth aspects than its competitors.

 93.4% of Primo Water shares are held by institutional investors.
 Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are held by institutional investors.
-5.9% of Primo Water shares are held by insiders.
-Comparatively, 17.2% of shares of all “Bottled & canned soft drinks” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+5.9% of Primo Water shares are held by company insiders.
+Comparatively, 17.2% of shares of all “Bottled & canned soft drinks” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Dividends